luismiguelcasadodiaz/inception/learnings/VIrtualBox_learnings.md

 This mechanism allows me to edit from the host machine, using Visual Studio code, inside the virtual machine.

 ![Shared folders](https://github.com/user-attachments/assets/d2d72222-050d-4f1a-b480-989d1778f7ce)

+The mounted shared folder in the virtual machine gets ownership root:vboxsf, no mater how you configure fstab

+🚫
+You're absolutely right — and this is a known limitation of vboxsf (VirtualBox Shared Folders):

+Even with uid= and gid= options in /etc/fstab, vboxsf mounts are always owned by root:vboxsf, and Alpine (or other Linux guests) can't force change that ownership.

+This is not a bug in Alpine, but a design limitation of the VirtualBox shared folder driver.